davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-05-05-isle-of-wight-randonnee-2015.md

 ![Full Route Finishers Certificate](/images/2015/20150503-certificate.jpg) *Full Route Finishers Certificate*

 It was a satisfying little pedal back to Ryde pier (which was dry at this point as the sun had come out) and I got to the ferry with about 30 minutes to spare.
-A hot drink and some food was just what was neededas I relaxed and waited for the ferry.
+A hot drink and some food was just what was needed as I relaxed and waited for the ferry.

 ![Ryde pier - lovely when it's dry!](/images/2015/20150503-0831171.jpg) *Ryde pier - lovely when it's dry!*